liferay/liferay-docs/discover/deployment/articles-dxp/09-liferay-connected-services/02-lcs-preconfiguration.markdown

 however, there are a few additional pre-configuration steps you should complete.
 These appear next; then you'll learn how to install the app.

-+$$$

-**Note:** If your server connects to the Internet through a proxy, you must configure your server or the LCS client app **before** deploying the app.
-The following section contains instructions on this.
-If your server doesn't connect through a proxy, skip this section.
+| **Note:** If your server connects to the Internet through a proxy, you must
+| configure your server or the LCS client app **before** deploying the app.
+The

-$$$
+| following section contains instructions on this.
+If your server doesn't connect
+| through a proxy, skip this section.

-## Preconfiguring LCS to Connect Through a Proxy [](id=preconfiguring-the-lcs-client-to-connect-through-a-proxy)
+## Preconfiguring LCS to Connect Through a Proxy

 If your server connects to the Internet through a proxy, you must set some properties in either your server or the LCS client app **before** deploying the